-There were 2176 targets chosen for 20-second cadence observations and 9955 targets chosen for 2-minute cadence observations.
+There were 2193 targets chosen for 20-second cadence observations and 11717 targets chosen for 2-minute cadence observations.
 Table 2 provides targets that were not fully processed with the photometric pipeline as well as targets that were fully processed but received warnings during aperture assignment.

 For targets that were not processed with the photometric pipeline, the target pixel files with original and calibrated pixel data are provided, but no light curves are produced.
 Note that the target pixel files do not include a background correction for stars without light curves.
-The most common reason for a target to not be processed with the photometric pipeline is that the target exceeds a brightness threshold (Tmag $\lesssim 1.8$) that results in large pixel stamps.
-A target located too close to a very bright star, having a comparably bright companion, impacted by saturated star bleed trails, or having an error in identifying a clean background region are less common causes for a target to not be processed with
+The most common reason for a target to not be processed with the photometric pipeline is that the target exceeds a brightness threshold (Tmag $\leq 1.8$ ) that results in large pixel stamps.
+A target located too close to a very bright star, having a comparably bright companion, impacted by saturated star bleed trails, or having an error in identifying a clean background region are less common causes for a target to not be processed with the photometric pipeline.
+Visual examination of the target along with custom aperture selection may be needed for photometric analysis of the impacted targets.
+Warnings during aperture assignment occur when the aperture is discontinuous or clipped, and the resulting photometry is expected to be unreliable.